vmware/photon/content/en/docs/administration-guide/photon-rpm-ostree/package-oriented-server-operations/_index.md

 ## Automatic version prefix

 If you recall the filetree version explained earlier, this is where it comes into play.
 When a tree is composed from scratch, the first version (0) associated to the initial commit is going to get that human readable value.
 Any subsequent compose operation will auto-increment to .1, .2, .3 and so on.
-It's a good idea to start a versionning scheme of your own, so that your customized Photon builds that may get different packages of your choice don't get the same version numbers as the official Photon team builds coming from VMware's OSTree Packages repository.
+It's a good idea to start a versioning scheme of your own, so that your customized Photon builds that may get different packages of your choice don't get the same version numbers as the official Photon team builds coming from VMware's OSTree Packages repository.
 There is no conflict, it's just confusing to have same name for different commits coming from different repos.
 So if you work for a company named Big Data Inc., you may want to switch to a new versioning scheme **"automatic_version_prefix": "1.0_bigdata"**.

 ## Installing package updates